thisisnsh/aithing/README.md

 - Make Video / Ad

 Not Now
-- Support multiple images in context
+- Old images from history are not shown